itsmevitinn/42-Philosophers/README.md

 <h1 align="center">Philosophers</h1>
 <p>Eat, Sleep, Spaghetti, repeat.
-This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.</p>
+This project is about learning how threads and mutexes work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.</p>

 ---